 - Transportation/parking options

 - Assisting the victim/survivor in obtaining a MCCN no-contact order or a court issued restraining order or other lawful order of protection.

-- It must be recognized that the accused/responding person in a MCCN investigation has legal and other rights, and that complaints in which each of the parties are members of the campus community are the most ethically and legally complex.
-A presumption of responsibility should not be made as the result of any allegations.
+- A presumption of responsibility should not be made as the result of any allegations.
 In the event that a student is accused of a Title IX violation and a disciplinary complaint is filed, the accused will be encouraged to seek advice from a member of the MCCN community and is entitled to the same information as the accuser.
 An accused student has a right to know the name of the reporter (and victim/survivor if different from the reporter) and information regarding the nature of the allegations in order to respond to the complaint; thus MCCN may not be able to pursue discipline and maintain the confidentiality of the reporter (and victim/survivor if different from the reporter).
 MCCN may take other steps to limit the effects of the alleged Title IX violation and prevent its recurrence.

 The following resources may or may not be confidential.
 Please contact the source directly to verify confidentiality.